 Ubuntu is also a lot less popular than Windows.
 That means that the bad guys who make all the viruses don’t really care about it, so they don’t bother writing much malware for Ubuntu: that’s great news for us users!

-Also, a lot of the bad guys use Linux distributions like Ubuntu themselves, so although Ubuntu isn’t impervious to virus’, it’s a lot less likely that you will get infected.
-It’s unlikely, but not impossible, which is why you should always use anti-virus software in Ubuntu.
+Also, a lot of the bad guys use Linux distributions like Ubuntu themselves, so although Ubuntu isn’t impervious to viruses, as a Linux distro, it’s less likely to get infected.
+But the scenario is not impossible, which is why you should always use anti-virus software in Ubuntu.

 3. Desktop Customization